 - 4 tablespoons extra virgin olive oil

-- 5 to 5 1/2 cups all-purpose flour
+- 5 to 5 ½ cups all-purpose flour

-- 1 teaspoon kosher salt
+- 1 teaspoon salt

-In either a saucepan or in the microwave, warm the milk.
+- In either a saucepan or in the microwave, warm the milk.
 Just slightly warmer than lukewarm.

-Pour the warmed milk into a large mixing bowl of a stand-mixer.
+- Pour the warmed milk into a large mixing bowl of a stand-mixer.
 Add the lukewarm water, yeast and honey and stir with a spoon or whisk.
 Let sit for 3 or 4 minutes.
 Then add the eggs and olive oil and stir.

-Add the flour and salt, mix using the beater attachment.
+- Add the flour and salt, mix using the beater attachment.
 Scrape the bottom and sides of the bowl occasionally with a rubber spatula or rubber table scraper.
 Beat on medium to high speed for 4 to 5 minutes.

-Turn out onto a lightly floured work surface.
+- Turn out onto a lightly floured work surface.
 Knead the dough gently for 5 minutes or so.
 Shape the dough into a round.
 Spray the mixer bowl with cooking spray or coat with a touch of olive oil.
 Place the dough back into the bowl.
 Cover with plastic wrap and let rise in a warm kitchen for 1 hour or until doubled.
 Punch down and let rise again, another hour.

-- Grease a 10-inch cast-iron skillet with a tablespoon of extra virgin olive oil.
+- Grease a 10 or 12-inch cast-iron skillet with a tablespoon of extra virgin olive oil.
 Place the rolled out dough into the cast-iron skillet.
 Use your fingers to gently gather the edges and form a crust edge.
 Cover loosely with plastic wrap and let rise for 1 hour.

-Spoon sauce in the center and spread out towards the crust edges with the back of a tablespoon.
+- Spoon sauce in the center and spread out towards the crust edges with the back of a tablespoon.
 Sprinkle with cheese and any toppings you desire.
 Bake in a preheated 500 degree F oven for 18 to 20 minutes or until the crust is golden brown and the cheese is bubbly.